-The province’s cleantech strategies prioritizes areas related to energy generation, energy infrastructure, bio-products and bio-chemicals as well as water and wastewater.
+The province’s cleantech strategies prioritize areas related to energy generation, energy infrastructure, bio-products and bio-chemicals as well as water and wastewater.
 In addition to those primacies, policies and regulatory frameworks are also part of the picture to promote clean technology innovation.
 The Climate Change Mitigation and Low-Carbon Economy Act, the Environmental Protection Act, and the Clean Water act are some examples of ongoing progress.

 Ontario’s vibrant communities for entrepreneurs

 Environmental entrepreneurs are visible and highly active in Ontario.
-Climate ventures, a program launched by the Centre for Social Innovation, is a tangible example of how incubation, acceleration and collaboration empower initiatives.
+Climate Ventures, a program launched by the Centre for Social Innovation, is a tangible example of how incubation, acceleration and collaboration empower initiatives.

-Climate Ventures not only offers a space to develop environmental projects, but also coaching and other advisory services to turn an idea into a solution.
+Climate Ventures not only offers a space to develop environmental projects but also coaching and other advisory services to turn an idea into a solution.
 The process doesn’t stop there: key connections to leaders, funders, and investors to consolidate a strong result are also part of the equation.

 Another available stream this year is Climate Pilots, where participants compete to be selected and help Ontario’s small and medium businesses reduce GHGs while saving money.